gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Decision

-`pending` — add a short subsection to the proposal describing the hybrid case (Gardener-managed SG + BYO subnets), stating that per-zone LB-CIDR narrowing rules are intentionally skipped and users wanting tighter NodePort sources should use `nodesSecurityGroupID`.
+`implemented` — added a "Hybrid: Gardener-Managed SG with BYO Subnets" subsection after the Additive Model section documenting the rule shape, the absence of `DisableSecurityGroupIngress`, the authoritative reconcile behaviour, and the NodePort-tightening limitation.

 ### Status

-`pending`.
+`implemented` on `byo-subnet3`.

 ---